-Only the flowers(raw) and berries(cooked) are edible on this tree, and you shouldn’t the berries raw as the seeds contain cyanide inducing glycocides, the rest of the tree is poisonous and contains compounds that are metabolised into cyanide within the body.
+Only the flowers(raw) and berries(cooked) are edible on this tree, and you shouldn’t consume the berries raw, as the seeds contain cyanide inducing glycocides.
+The rest of the tree is poisonous and contains compounds that are metabolised into cyanide within the body.

 Never try to climb an Elder tree, the branches are very brittle.

 It seems to be mostly good for respiratory problems, including bronchitis, coughs, congestion, sinus, flu and sore throats.